natezimm/sudoku/README.md

 - Fetches puzzles from the backend, tracks elapsed time, validates input, and highlights row/column/box conflicts.
 - Persists active game state, stats, and theme preference in `localStorage` (with a resume prompt on load).
 - Difficulty switching includes a confirmation flow and timer handling.
+- Security utilities for URL validation and input sanitization.

 ## Getting Started